alexis-moins/pm/README.md

 Commands:
-  help     Show help about a command space    Space related commands link     Create a link to the recipe script unlink   Remove the link to the recipe script update   Update to the latest version env      Show environment information
+  help     Show help about a command space    Space related commands link     Create a link to the pm script unlink   Remove the link to the pm script update   Update to the latest version env      Show environment information